NexPlayer/iOS-SDK/advanced.md

 CEA 608 closed captions, unlike other subtitle formats, do not merely include text captions associated with the playing content but also support numerous other attributes including caption color (text and background), text effects (italics, flashing characters, and underlining), and text positioning on the screen as well as supporting an animated "rolling up" display of the captions.

-While NexPlayer handles and displays these closed captions according to the specification in `NXCEA608CaptionView` if they are turned on using NXPlayer::selectedCEA608Channel, this interface can also be used to handle and display the captions independently if another view is provided.
+While NexPlayer handles and displays these closed captions according to the specification in `NXCEA608CaptionView` if they are turned on using NXPlayer::selected CEA608Channel, this interface can also be used to handle and display the captions independently if another view is provided.

 #### - (void) drawCaptionsInRect: (CGRect) rect inContext:(CGContextRef) cgx redrawTime:(unsigned int ∗) redrawTime

 Draws the captions represented by this object in the specified rectangle.

-This generally should be called from withindrawRectmethod of aUIViewsubclass.
+This generally should be called from within drawRect method of aUIView subclass.

 **Parameters**